Paraverbal communication helps increase the impact of what you say. Follow these tips to quickly improve your communication skills.

-You’re hopefully choosing your words carefully and crafting the message you want others to take away.
-But words alone aren’t enough.
-Your paraverbal communication plays a big role in how your audience sees you.
+When speaking, choosing your words carefully helps, but words alone aren’t enough.
+Paraverbal communication plays a big role in how your audience sees you.

-It’s important to consider this facet of your communication when speaking to your audience, no matter the size.
+It’s important to consider this part of communication when speaking to your audience, no matter the size.

 Not just what you say, but how you say it, plays a big role in how successful your communication skills are.